XavierHarkonnen/DocMark/doc/DocMark_Regex_Lexing.md

 All tokens contain a data field and a list of children tokens.
 After the entire document is parsed, the data field of each individual token is parsed and the resulting tokens are placed into the child field (make sure to free the data field after it is parsed to minimize memory).
 If a token's data section is parsed and no tokens can be extracted from it, it is placed into a `RAW_DATA` token, which are themselves not parsed (neither are `HORIZONTAL_RULE` tokens).
 This ensures that the parser will come to the end of the tree.

+### `RAW`

+Tokens that are `RAW` do not contain any data that can be further lexed or otherwise manipulated.

+Some tokens are *inherently* `RAW`; these tokens MUST have no child tokens and SHOULD have empty `data` fields.
+The one exception to the empty-data-field rule for `RAW` tokens is the `RAW_DATA` token, which contains raw data within its data field that will not be further manipulated by any step in compilation.

+All tokens can be *marked* as `RAW`, which is an imperative part of the compilation process.
+After a token is lexed, if did not generate any child tokens, it is marked as `RAW` and the lexer moves back up the token tree to its parent.
+When the lexer moves up the tree, it checks which of the token's children are marked as `RAW`.
+If any of the children are not `RAW`, it will move to that child node and lex it recursively until it generates an inherently `RAW` token.
+Once all of a token's children are `RAW`, it marks the current token as `RAW` and moves up the tree.
+This process continues until the `ROOT` token is marked as `RAW`, whereupon the lexing ends.

+To mark a token as `RAW`, it's `type` is negated if it is not already negative.
+This avoids negating inherently `RAW` tokens, which are already negative.
+The `RAW_DATA` token `type` is equal to `0`, so negating it has no effect.

 ## Context Sensitivity and Flags

 Some elements are context sensitive, and require setting and reading flags to determine their behavior.
 The specifications for this behavior will be given in any sections where relevant.